magento/devdocs/guides/v2.0/cloud/before/before-workspace-magento-prereqs.md

 To avoid issues, we recommend you set `auto_increment_increment=3`.

-To view and set `auto_increment_increment`:

-First, view the current value:
+First, view the current value and verify if it is set to 3:

 	mysqladmin variables -u <root user name> -p | grep 'auto_increment'